aktrikx/arjun_khatiwada/README.md

 ## Experience 🌍

 ### Business Intelligence Analyst
-**Daraz (Alibaba Venture), Kathmandu, Nepal** _(July 2022 – Nov 2023)_
+**Daraz (Alibaba Venture), Kathmandu, Nepal**
-Engaged in transforming raw data into insightful dashboards and tools, optimized forecasting models, and automated key business processes.
+*July 2022 to November 2023*

+- Created and maintained over 200 dashboards, reports, and other tools in Alibaba Cloud Service to share performance metrics and insights with stakeholders, tracking the advancement of strategic goals.
+- Led a demand forecasting project, optimizing workforce planning during major sales campaigns.
+Implemented a SARIMA model that reduced average forecasting errors by 12%, compared to the existing historical model.
+Introduced manual adjustments for post-holiday delivery backlogs, ensuring optimal staffing, timely deliveries, and enhanced operational efficiency.
+- Developed a Python algorithm to update the massive location data file, automating the process and reducing time from nearly 2 hours to less than a minute, achieving a 99% time reduction.
+- Created SQL logic to address consolidated package problems, increasing consolidated delivery from 65% to 86%.
+- Developed and utilized user-defined functions in SQL on the Alibaba Cloud platform MaxCompute, improving long SQL query development and performance.
+- Integrated Jupyter Notebook with MaxCompute via API, reducing data preparation and model development time significantly.

-### Data DevOps Engineer
+### Data DevOps Engineer (Remote, Part-Time Contract)
-**Turing, USA (Remote, Part-Time)** _(Jan 2023 – Apr 2023)_
-Specialized in API integrations, data dumps, and developing dashboards using multiple data sources.
+**Turing, USA**
+*January 2023 to April 2023*

+- Data dump from different data sources through API integration.
+- Designed the dashboard, including KPIs from different sources like Salesforce, Airtable, Stripe, and Zapper.

-### Data Analyst (Intern)
+### Data Analyst (Internship)
-**Braindigit, Kathmandu, Nepal** _(Dec 2021 – June 2022)_
+**Braindigit, Kathmandu, Nepal**
-Built algorithms and tools to extract, transform, and visualize data, significantly improving team productivity.
+*December 2021 to June 2022*

+- Conducted data collection, preparation, and performed data analysis.
+- Completed reporting and communication tasks.
+- Built a Python algorithm to extract data from a PDF file and convert it to an Excel spreadsheet, saving over 80% of the time.
+- Enhanced SQL skills by tackling real-world data analysis problems.

 ### Head of Exam Department | R&D | Mathematics Lecturer
-**Sifal Secondary School, Kathmandu, Nepal** _(June 2017 – Dec 2021)_
+**Sifal Secondary School, Kathmandu, Nepal**
-Created policies, taught, and led research projects to improve educational systems using data.
+*June 2017 to December 2021*

+- Taught Mathematics up to Grade 12.
+- Created and executed exam-related policies, including scheduling, distributing exam materials, educating exam supervisors, and invigilators.
+- Coordinated and supervised research projects from conception to implementation and dissemination, including data gathering and analysis.
+- Encouraged and assisted students to compete in the Himalayan Computational Linguistic Olympiad (HLON), where two students earned honorable mentions and one student won a gold medal for the first time for the school.
+- Automated the exam system, reducing the time required of each faculty member to produce and update marksheets from around 20 hours to 6 hours, representing a 70% reduction in time.
+- Minimized manual labor (by almost 50%) involved in developing statistical procedures for publishing a comparative analysis of results using SPSS by automating the process with Python and Excel.

 ---